Normal Health Ranges in Cats at a Glance

 - Grasp the base of your cat’s tail and lift it.

 - Insert the lubricated end of the thermometer about halfway into your cat’s rectum and hold it in place for 3 minutes.

 - Remove the thermometer, wipe it clean with a tissue and read the silver column of mercury.

 - Clean the thermometer with alcohol.

-- Count the number of beats in 15 seconds and then multiply by 4 to get the total number per minute.
+- Count the number of beats in 15 seconds and then multiply by 4 to get the total amount per minute.

 - Count how many times the chest rises and falls in a 15 second period.
 Remember, one rise and fall = one respiration.